tallhamer/MapApp/README.md

 </p>
 </span>

-If a DICOM to MapRT surface misalignment is identified the MapApp will allow the user to correctly align the MapRT surface to the DICOM RT planning surface using the *Correction* section of the MapRT Context and then resubmit the corrected isocenter to the MapRT API for generation of a accurate clearance map.
+If a DICOM to MapRT surface misalignment is identified, MapApp will allow the user to correctly align the MapRT surface to the DICOM RT planning surface using the *Correction* section of the MapRT Context.
+The user can then resubmit the corrected isocenter coordinate to the MapRT API for generation of a corrected clearance map.

-> Correct alignment of the MapRT surface to the DICOM body structure is a manual process and it is the responsibility of
+> Aligning the MapRT surface to the DICOM body structure is a manual process.
+It is the responsibility of the user to
-> the user to ensure it is done to a proper level of accuracy to allow for confidence in using the resulting clearance
-> map for planning.
+> ensure that the alignment is done properly to allow for confidence in using the resulting clearance map for planning.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>